- CNA License

-CNA License Requirements Vary By State
+- CNA License by State

 While some states do allow licensure as early as 16 years of age, certain employers may not hire you until you are at least 18.
-This is important to keep in mind as your license may be suspended if you do not meet minimum employment requirements for maintaining your license in your state.
+This is important to keep in mind as your CNA license may be suspended if you do not meet minimum employment requirements for maintaining your license in your state.

 In order to work in any area of nursing, you will need to have a clean record.
-You will be screened to ensure you are free of criminal convictions, chemical dependency and drug abuse, mental health conditions, and medical conditions that may hinder your ability to perform your job.
+You will eventually be screened to ensure you are free of criminal convictions, chemical dependency and drug abuse, mental health conditions, and medical conditions that may hinder your ability to perform your job.

 Criminal convictions include misdemeanors and felonies, and you may have convictions regardless of whether you have spent time in jail.
 Criminal convictions will show up on your fingerprint check even if it has been expunged, sealed, dismissed, dropped, or closed.
 This is why it's important to reveal any convictions you have when asked.

 Minor violations, such as traffic tickets, citations, or juvenile offenses may not disqualify you from getting your license.
 Violations that happened seven to ten years prior may also be forgiven if you have had a clean record ever since.

 Although you may be able to get your CNA license with some criminal convictions on your record, you may not be able to gain employment in certain medical settings because of those convictions.